Australia

 Costs orders are subject to a costs assessment process administered by the courts.
 It is unusual that a party will be able to recover all of its actual legal costs through this process.
 On a standard assessment, parties may recover approximately 60% to 75% of their actual costs.
 A higher rate of assessment, on an indemnity basis, may be employed where a party has engaged in unreasonable conduct in the proceeding.

 All courts in Australia will charge fees for commencing civil proceedings (often referred to as a filing fee).
 Some jurisdictions, particularly superior courts, will also charge additional fees including but not limited to daily hearing fees (calculated by reference to the length of the trial), filing fees for notices of motions/applications and the issuing of subpoenas to third parties.
 These fees are set by the courts and are published on their websites.
 They are usually reviewed on a yearly basis.
-By way of example, the current (2019) rate for commencing proceedings in the Federal Court of Australia is AUD4,045 for corporations and the hearing fee for a five-day trial is AUD19,730 for corporations.
+By way of example, the current rate (effective from 1 July 2023) for commencing proceedings in the Federal Court of Australia is AUD4,760 for corporations and the daily hearing fee for corporations can range from AUD3,180 (for the first four days) and AUD16,945 (for the 15th and subsequent days).

 In all Australian jurisdictions, a representative proceeding, or class action (as it is more commonly known in Australia) may be commenced by or against any one person as a representative of numerous persons (the minimum number required is generally seven people) who have the same interest in the proceeding and the claims brought give rise to a substantial common issue of law or fact.
 It is possible to commence a class action against multiple defendants and there is no requirement for every group member to have a claim against every defendant.